Colga F.C.

-Introduction
+Colga Football Club is an Irish association football club from Kilcolgan, in south County Galway.
+A community organisation that is run by its volunteer members, the club plays out of Kilcornan Lodge in nearby Clarinbridge.
+Their senior men's team currently competes in the Galway & District League.

+History

 Colga F.C. is a football club from Kilcolgan, Ireland, which was founded in 1996.
 It is a community voluntary organisation run by its members for the benefit of their families and neighbors.
 The club promotes soccer among girls and boys of all ages.

 Colga currently competes in the Galway & District League.

 Colga F.C. was formed in March 1996, and officially opened in June 1996.
 It commenced competing in the 1996- 1997 season, and has competed in every season since at various levels.

-They currently have close to 500 players, including adult and under-age teams, for both boys and girls alike, competing at all levels.
+The senior women's side entered the Galway & District League in 2011, after merging with Ashe Rovers, and managed to win the title in their debut season.
+The team was able to improve on this result the following season, when they celebrated a league and cup double.
+In 2013, Colga Ladies made it to the final of the FAI Women's Intermediate Cup against Douglas Hall but narrowly lost 1-0.

+As of July 2021, the club had over 500 players and 70 volunteer coaches who run 25 male & female teams, from Under-6s up to adult level.

+Ground

+Colga's home ground is located within the woodland setting of old Kilcornan Lodge, beside Clarenbridge village.
+The club owns the 16-acre site which houses 2 main grass pitches and a training area.
+In addition, a full sized 4G astro was completed in December 2023.